samtools/hts-specs/test/sam/README.md

 - Reads entirely consisting of insertions (no bases on ref)
   - At pos 1; every base is prior to start of ref
 - Neighbouring matching ops, eg 1D1D, 10M10M
-- (Cicular genomes?  needs more work.)
+- (Circular genomes?  needs more work.)
 - Very large CIGAR strings (BAM has a 64K limit so tools that parse SAM into in-memory BAM may fail).